rmrk-team/evm/docs/RMRK/extension/soulbound/RMRKSoulboundPerToken.md

 *RMRK team*

-> RMRKSoulbound variant where transfers are allowed or not, is set by NFT.
+> RMRKSoulboundPerToken

-Smart contract of the RMRK Soulbound per token module.
+Smart contract of the RMRK Soulbound module where the transfers are permitted or prohibited on a per-token basis.